Extension Distribution¶

 Building a Package¶

 You’re now ready to build your package!
-Before you do, let’s talk setup and deployment options.
+Just follow these steps:

 directory.